Applications for funding can be handed in at any time throughout the year.

-In addition to the funding of network activities already in place (network projects, network season schools and network related publications) EERA has created an annual fund of 25,000 euros to support specific network related activities.
+In addition to the funding of network activities already in place (network projects, network season schools and network related publications) EERA has created an annual fund to support specific network related activities.

 This can be used for the purpose of network development and to celebrate special moments of a network.

-Additionally, for organizational purposes throughout the year, like program planning, EERA offers the setting up of online meetings through the GoTo Meeting system.
+Additionally, for organizational purposes throughout the year, like program planning, EERA offers the setting up of online meetings through Zoom.
 The EERA Office will manage the technical side of this.